quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part08_Part_II_Determi.md

 ---
 #### Example of Unfair Agreement
 Background context: An example to illustrate fairness and efficiency principles involves an extremely lopsided transaction.
-Here, one party sells a $10,000 car for only $100.
+Here, one party sells a $10,000 car for only$100.

 :p In the given scenario, what does the efficiency principle suggest?
 ??x